craigds/psycopg_querysets/README.md

 This library deliberately focuses on raw SQL queries, and doesn't dream of becoming any kind of ORM.
 No model support is planned.

+## Notes:

+I didn't end up using this project, and probably won't develop it further.
+I'm leaving it here in case it's useful to someone else.
+It will probably need further development to be useful.

+Good luck!

 ## Usage

 ```python